-UNIT VIII - MANAGING STRESSFUL SITUATIONS
+UNIT VII - MANAGING STRESSFUL SITUATIONS

 Teachers are often faced with stressful situations in their work, arising from the different circumstances of teaching.
-A beginning teacher is mostly exposed to similar situations or challenges as an experienced teacher: in the classroom, he/she has to react immediately to various unforeseen situations (reacting to inappropriate behaviour of pupils; assessment of the knowledge, etc.); establish and develop relationships with different stakeholders (pupils, their parents, colleagues, management); and see/assess the effectiveness of his/her work.
+A teacher mentee is mostly exposed to similar situations or challenges as a teacher mentor-in the classroom, he/she has to react immediately to various unforeseen situations (reacting to inappropriate behaviour of pupils; assessment of the knowledge, etc.); establish and develop relationships with different stakeholders (pupils, their parents, colleagues, management); and see/assess the effectiveness of his/her work.

-This module aims to encourage the young teacher to identify stressors and stress in his/her work and to empower him/her to deal constructively with the stressful situations he/she encounters daily.
+This module aims to encourage teacher to empower him/her to deal constructively with the stressful situations he/she encounters daily.
 To be successful in the teaching profession, it is essential to deal with stress in a timely and constructive manner, and this module presents some possible ideas and models for constructively dealing with stress.